-Phyllodes tumours are rare and are usually benign (not cancer).
+Phyllodes tumours are rare and usually benign (not cancer).
 However, some phyllodes tumours are malignant (cancer).
 They are grouped into three types:

-It’s unlikely that more than one tumour will develop at a time, though it’s possible.
+It’s unlikely more than one phyllodes tumour will develop at a time, though it’s possible.

-This information is for people with a benign phyllodes tumour.
+The following information is for people with a benign phyllodes tumour.
 Read our information on borderline and malignant phyllodes tumours.

 Once you have been seen by your GP, you’ll be referred to a breast clinic, where you’ll be examined by a doctor or specialist nurse.

-Some women will be diagnosed with a phyllodes tumour after attending routine breast screening without having found a lump.
+Some women will be diagnosed with a benign phyllodes tumour after attending routine breast screening without having found a lump.

-Phyllodes tumours are diagnosed using a range of tests.
+Benign phyllodes tumours are diagnosed using a range of tests.
 These may include:

 Benign phyllodes tumours are often difficult to diagnose because they can be confused with other benign breast conditions, such as a fibroadenoma.

 Your specialist will talk to you about the type of surgery you need.

-Benign phyllodes tumours can sometimes come back, so your specialist may want you to have follow-up appointments.
+Benign phyllodes tumours can sometimes come back, usually in the same area of the breast, so your specialist may want you to have follow-up appointments.